Lina Gjorcheska

-Lina Gjorcheska (Лина Ѓорческа, Lina Ǵorčeska; born 3 August 1994) is a Macedonian tennis player, and the most successful of her country to date.
+Lina Gjorcheska (Лина Ѓорческа, Lina Ǵorčeska; born 3 August 1994) is a Macedonian tennis player.
+She is the first player from North Macedonia to participate in the singles main draw of a Grand Slam event.

-She has career-high WTA rankings of 170 in singles and 116 in doubles, both achieved on 12 June 2017.
+She has career-high WTA rankings of world No. 170 in singles and No. 116 in doubles, both achieved on 12 June 2017.

 She has won 15 singles and 47 doubles titles on the ITF Women's Circuit.

-Playing for Macedonia in Billie Jean King Cup, Gjorcheska has a win–loss record of 27–5 (as of May 2024).
+Playing for North Macedonia in Billie Jean King Cup, Gjorcheska has a win–loss record of 30–7.

+Career

 At the 2016 US Open, she lost in the first round of qualifying to Catherine Bellis.
 It was her first appearance in a Grand Slam event.

 At her first appearance at the Australian Open in 2017, Gjorcheska beat Sachia Vickery in the first round of qualifying.
 In the second round, she beat Dalma Gálfi in straight sets and then lost to Stefanie Vögele in three.
 She played her first WTA Tour main draw at the 2017 Ladies Open Biel Bienne, and lost in the first round to Markéta Vondroušová.

 Partnering with Jil Teichmann, she was runner-up in the doubles at the WTA 125 2024 Zavarovalnica Sava Ljubljana, losing to Nuria Brancaccio and Leyre Romero Gormaz in the final.

+At 2026 Wimbledon, Gjorcheska qualified for the main draw of a Grand Slam tournament for the first time by defeating Ángela Fita Boluda, Francisca Jorge, and Lucia Bronzetti.
+She became the first player from North Macedonia, male or female, to play in the singles main draw of a Grand Slam tournament.
+Gjorcheska lost to sixth seed Amanda Anisimova in the first round.